Scott Stratton: Biography

-Stratton's best season was his third, in 1890.
-Playing for Louisville as a 20-year old, he had 431 innings pitched, a 34–14 win–loss record, a 2.36 earned run average (ERA), a 164 ERA+, and 207 strikeouts.
-He led the American Association in ERA and ERA+ and set a major league record by starting 25 consecutive games that his team won.
-Louisville won the pennant.
-There were three major leagues in 1890, and the AA was the weakest of the three.
-In the 1890 World Series, Stratton made three starts and went 1–1.
+Scott Stratton is featured prominently in this book, which acknowledges that his performance was a major factor in the Colonels' success.
+Only 20 years old at the time, he had 431 innings pitched, a 34–14 win–loss record, a 2.36 earned run average (ERA), a 164 ERA+, and 207 strikeouts.
+He led the American Association in Wins Above Replacement, ERA and ERA+, and he set a major league record by starting 25 consecutive games that his team won.
+If there had been a Most Valuable Player award at the time, Stratton would surely have won it.

-Stratton's statistics were never as good before or after the 1890 season, though he did win 21 games in 1892.
-His major league career ended in 1895.
-In his major league career, Stratton had a 97–114 record, a 3.87 ERA, 570 strikeouts, and a .274 batting average.
+Unfortunately, by the end of the 1890 season, overwork had damaged Stratton's pitching shoulder.
+A physician who examined his shoulder after the season stated that Stratton would probably never be able to pitch again.
+That proved incorrect, but it was true that Stratton was never again as effective as he'd been in 1890, though he did win 21 games in 1892.
+His major league career ended in 1895 with a 97–114 record, a 3.87 ERA, 570 strikeouts, and a .274 batting average.
 Afterwards, he played in the minor leagues as an outfielder until 1900.